justi-lai/HackRice2025/PRD.md

 ### FR-1: Invocation

-* **FR-1.1: Context Menu:** Users can right-click on a selection of text and choose "Codex: Analyze Selection" from the context menu.
+* **FR-1.1: Context Menu:** Users can right-click on a selection of text and choose "CodeScribe: Analyze Selection" from the context menu.
-* **FR-1.2: Command Palette:** Users can open the Command Palette (Ctrl/Cmd+Shift+P) and run the command "Codex: Analyze Selection".
+* **FR-1.2: Command Palette:** Users can open the Command Palette (Ctrl/Cmd+Shift+P) and run the command "CodeScribe: Analyze Selection".
 * **FR-1.3: Input Validation:** If the command is run without a valid text selection, the extension will show an informative message (e.g., "Please select a block of code to analyze.").

 ### FR-2: Data Aggregation Engine